Estate Settlement Appraisals in WA by Anderson & Associates

 Contact us promptly to discuss your explicit estate appraisal essentials and how we can put our business acumen to work for you.

 Commonly, settling an estate necessitates an detailed appraisal report to establish fair market value for the house to the satisfaction of the parties involved.
 It's understandable that thinking about getting an appraisal is the farthest thought from your mind.
 Due to this, it is possible that the time of death differs from the date the appraisal is required.
 Our staff is familiar with the practices and requirements needed to perform a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
 The ethical obligations listed within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our staff to confidentiality, ensuring the highest degree of discretion for you.

-All too often, people do not fully comprehend the demand to have a complete real estate appraisal supplied in support of the numbers being used in general documents filed with revenue authorities.
+All too often, people do not fully understand the need to have an exhaustive appraisal supplied in support of the numbers being used in tax documents filed with the IRS and WA state agencies.

 One of the most essential requirements in a report is an appraiser-supported opinion of value in an exhaustive explanation as to how the appraiser came to his conclusion.
 In having a report supported by Anderson & Associates's professional staff, you will have the knowledge that the numbers shown in the appraisal report will definitely demonstrate to the WA agencies that the numbers used are well founded and correct.

 Having a professional appraisal from Anderson & Associates gives the executor solid facts and figures to work with in going beyond IRS and WA state agency requirements.
 You need not worry over anything, because we will be there to support our appraisals if they are ever refuted.

 One of the most important requirements in an appraisal report is an appraiser-backed opinion of value in a comprehensive explanation as to how the appraiser came to his conclusion.